uxdxdev/uxdxdev.github.io/content/blog/designing-cli-tools/index.md

   - Download only the latest data since last execution
   - Default: `--only-latest=false`

-Some of these options are required for the snoowrap package to communicate with the Reddit API.
+Some of these options are required for the snoowrap package to communicate with the Reddit API depending on use case:

+**Scheduled execution, multiple runs**

 - `--client-id <id>` (required)
   - Reddit application client Id.
 See https://www.reddit.com/prefs/apps/
 - `--client-secret <secret>` (required)
   - Reddit application client secret.
 See https://www.reddit.com/prefs/apps/
+- `--refresh-token <token>` (required)
+  - Refresh token generated using https://not-an-aardvark.github.io/reddit-oauth-helper/

+**One time execution, token lasts for 24 hours**

 - `--access-token <token>` (required)
   - Access token generated using https://not-an-aardvark.github.io/reddit-oauth-helper/